abhijeet-godspeed/notes/QA-Engineer-v2/n.md

 ## Task Execution

 1. **Determine Test Type**
-   - Identify whether the requested strategy is for a **unit test** or a **functional test** based on the input from the QA Lead Engineer.
+   - Identify whether the requested strategy is for a **unit test** or a **functional test**.

 2. **Determine Output Path**
-   - Use the logic above to compute the correct output path for the test strategy document.
+   - Compute the output path using the logic above.

 3. **Follow the Corresponding Instructions**
-   - If the test type is **unit**, follow the detailed steps in the "Unit Test Strategy Instructions" section.
+   - If the test type is **unit**, follow the "Unit Test Strategy Instructions."
-   - If the test type is **functional**, follow the steps in the "Functional Test Strategy Instructions" section (currently empty).
+   - If the test type is **functional**, follow the "Functional Test Strategy Instructions."

 ## Unit Test Strategy Instructions

+_Follow these steps for unit test strategies:_

 ### Step 1: Write the Template

 - Copy and paste the following template *exactly* into the computed output file path.
-- Do not modify or omit any sections at this stage.

 ```
 # Test Strategy Document: